deta/space-docs/src/pages/migration/learn-more/auth-comparison.md

 ---
-title: How Auth is Different
+title: Comparing Auth
-position: 4
+position: 3
 layout: "@docs"
 ---

-Deta Space offers a more comprehensive authentication system compared to Deta Cloud, granting developers more control, and powering the experience behind **build for yourself and see it run for millions**.
+Deta Space offers a more comprehensive authentication system compared to Deta Cloud, granting developers more control, and powering the experience behind **build for yourself and see it run anywhere**.

 In this guide, we will explore the differences between the auth systems of Deta Space and Deta Cloud.